saverymax/qdriven-chiqa-summarization/README.md

 Once you have finetuned the model, run inference on the MEDIQA-AnS dataset with
 ```
-bash run_chiqa.sh
+bash run_chiqa.sh without_question
 ```
+Or use with_question if you have trained the appropriate model.
-For convenience, we have also included a finetuned BART model available at X. Once you have downloaded this and placed it in the models/bart/<checkpoint-for-experient> directory, you can run inference.
+For convenience, we have also included a finetuned BART model available at X. Once you have downloaded this and placed it in the models/bart/<checkpoint-for-experient> directory, you can use it to run inference.

 #### BiLSTM